arnav-agrawal/excalibur-alpha/docs/source/getting_started.rst

   summon(database=database, species = species, linelist = linelist)

-Example 3: Downloading the line list of the second ionization state of O from VALD
+Example 3: Downloading the line list of the second ionization state of oxygen from VALD

 .. code:: ipython3